Appease/PowerShellClient/README.md

 ###What is it?
-Continuous integration for any project, run and maintained in PowerShell.
+Continuous integration for any project à la PowerShell.

 ###How do I install it?
 Make sure you have [Chocolatey](https://chocolatey.org) installed, then from PowerShell run